A Guide To PFAS Treatment In Drinking Water

 Destroying PFAS responsibly includes protecting the environment from further contamination.
 Complete PFAS destruction, preventing the release of hazardous byproducts, managing PFAS-contaminated waste streams, and addressing the broader environmental justice implications are key factors when planning a destruction strategy.
 The following issues should be addressed:

-• Air And Soil Pollution Risks: Incineration and other thermal processes can release PFAS and other pollutants into the air, potentially contaminating nearby soil and water.
-There are reports of higher PFAS concentrations found in air, soil, and surface water near PFAS incineration facilities.
+• Air and soil pollution risks: Incineration and other thermal processes can release PFAS and other pollutants into the air, potentially contaminating nearby soil and water.
+Higher PFAS concentrations have been found in air, soil, and surface water near PFAS incineration facilities.

-• Waste Management Challenges: PFAS-contaminated waste streams like ash, sludge, and filters from treatment processes must be handled appropriately to prevent further environmental release.
+• Waste management challenges: PFAS-contaminated waste streams, such as ash, sludge, and filters from treatment processes, must be handled appropriately to prevent further environmental release.
 Landfilling or deep-well injection of PFAS waste can lead to leaching and groundwater contamination.

 PFAS Destruction Case Study